Academy Nomination Process

 Basic requirements from the service academies are that applicants be at least 17, but not yet 23-years-old, on July 1 of the year of admission.
 Applicants must also be unmarried, have no legal obligation to support children, and be of good moral character.
 Applicants must qualify academically and physically and must receive a nomination from a qualified nominating authority.
 To be eligible to receive a nomination, applicants must be a U.S. citizen and live in Florida’s Fourth Congressional District.

 Outline of Nomination and Appointment Processes

 1. Applicants initiate the process by notifying Congressman Ander Crenshaw’s Jacksonville Office of their intent to apply for a nomination to a service academy.

 2. Download and complete the application and provide a resume that follows the style of the sample found at the bottom of this web page.

-3. On a separate sheet of paper, answer the following essay topics in 400 words or less.
-Please format your responses by using Arial font size 12.
+3. On a separate sheet of paper, please answer each each essay in 400 words or less.
+Format your responses by using Arial font size 12.

 A.) Why are you applying to the U.S. service academies?